MohamedGalal-2/Data-Structures/README.md

 Before running any of the implementations, make sure you have the required environment set up for the specific programming language.
 Each implementation folder contains its own set of instructions on how to run or compile the code.

 ### Data Structures
-1. Stack Based on Array
+1. Static Stack Based on Array
-2. Stack Based on Dynamic Array
+2. Dynamic Stack Based on Array
 3. Singly Linked List
 4. Doubly Linked List
-5. Circular Queue
+5. Dynamic Circular Queue

 ### Contributing
 Contributions to this repository are always welcome.
 If you have any improvements or new implementations, feel free to submit a pull request.
 Please make sure to follow the contribution guidelines before submitting your changes.